microsoft/CNTK/Documentation/current_iteration.md

 ### Gradient as an operator (stretch goal)
 ### Reduced rank for convolution in C++ to enable convolution on 1D data
 ### Dilated convolution
+Add support to dilation convolution on the GPU, exposed by BrainScript, C++ and Python API.
+Dilation convolution effectively increase the kernel size, without actually requiring a big kernel.
+To use dilation convoluton you need at least cuDNN 6.0.

 ## Performance
 ### Asynchronous evaluation API (Python and C#)